 A Curse Upon Me: Fear

-This course of thoughts brought me to a big realization that I wanted to share; namely, that my doubts, fear and anxiety are like a curse upon me.
-This begs the question, where did these fear-curses originate, and how do I fight them?
+This course of thoughts brought me to a big realization that I wanted to share: my doubts, fear and anxiety are a curse upon me.
+At some point in my life I was cursed with these fears, which begs the question, where did these fear-curses originate, and how do I fight them?
 In the curse of fear, the battle is all in my head, and there is no shaman, nor a shoot-out at the O.K.
 Corral.
-In the end, it comes down to believing in myself–my goodness–and the path that I am on.
+In the end, it comes down to believing in myself—my goodness, and the path I am on.

 When did it begin?
 Like most young children, I was afraid of the dark and monsters under the bed.
 I relied on many things to help me through these fears, including nightlights, my mother, and my well-developed skill of dashing like a fox into my bed and under the covers after turning the lightswitch off.
 I also perfected the, “It’s not real” mantra and the “never let your feet dangle over the side of the bed” technique.

 By the time I was a teenager, I had developed two strategies for dealing with fear:

 - avoid the fear-causing situation

 - simply push the fear away.